scaleflex/magento-cloudimage-responsive/README.md

 ### Example

-For example, the Magento product catalog page template `image_with_borders.phtml` can be found under `product/` folder on your Magento server.
+As an example, the Magento product catalog page template `image_with_borders.phtml` can be found under `product/` folder on your Magento server.

 1. Copy Magento original template in your theme: `app/design/frontend/<your-theme>/default/Magento_Catalog/templates/product/image_with_borders.phtml`